 In recent years, ‘creative industries’ has become a politically charged issue across the globe.
-Dr Jess Pacella, Lecturer at the School of Creative Industries at the University of South Australia, and External Editor for the Analysis & Policy Observatory (APO) Work, Learning and Wellbeing in the Digital Economy Collection, explores what this means in the age of Industry 4.0 and for the future of work.
+Dr Jess Pacella, Lecturer at the School of Creative Industries at the University of South Australia, and External Editor for the APO Work, Learning and Wellbeing in the Digital Economy Collection, explores what this means in the age of Industry 4.0 and for the future of work.

 Creative industries add both economic and cultural value to society by generating knowledge, information and artefacts through creative practice and production.
 When using resources in the APO Cultural Policy & Creative Industries Collection it is worth to keeping in mind that there is a key debate among researchers (and policymakers) about what constitutes the ‘creative industries’ sector and hence, how it should be measured.